 When you finance a house with bond finance, the house is registered into your name but the bank holds power over it through a legal instrument called a mortgage bond.
 If you sell your house, you cannot do it without first paying the bank.
 The bank can also insist that your house is insured, can repossess your house if you decline to pay the instalment, and has some other minor rights as well.
 Legally speaking, your name is on the title deed, together with the bank’s name, as holders of rights over the property.

 In the case of instalment sale, your name will also appear on the title deed as a holder of rights over the property.
 The difference is that Sentinel Homes is legally the registered owner of the property until you have paid the final instalment.

 As long as you continue to make payments of the instalments and comply with your other obligations in terms of the loan agreement, there will be virtually no practical difference from bond finance as you will still make monthly payments and live in your home.Apply Now

-- The market value of the residential property must be between R400 000 and R2.5 million;
+- The market value of the residential property must be above R400 000;

-- The home you intend purchasing must be located in the Western Cape or Gauteng.
-We will branch out to other provinces in the near future;
+- The home must be located in the Western Cape or Gauteng.
+(This includes Estate agents and Bond originators);

 - A minimum deposit of 5% of the purchase price is required;